XingFramework/xing-book/introduction/the_xing_origin_story.md

 # The Xing Origin Story

-All the creators of Xing work (or have worked) at Logical Reality Design, a small web development agency in California.
+All the creators of Xing work (or have worked) at [Logical Reality Design](https://LRDesign.com), a small web development agency in Pasadena, California.
 Our company is scrappy and a bit quirky, and we're full of people who are passionate about the art of coding.
-We've been doing web development for seventeen years, and we used Ruby on Rails as our primary tool for the last seven.
+We've been doing web development for two decades, and we used Ruby on Rails as our primary tool since 2006.

 ## Moving Beyond Rails